2014 Delta Aquarids Forecast

 The pieces of space debris that interact with our atmosphere to create the Delta Aquarids are suspected to originate from comet 96P/Machholz.
 This short period comet orbits the sun about once every five years.

 Comet Machholz was discovered by Donald Machholz in 1986.
-Comet Machholz's nucleus is 6.4 km ( about 4 miles) across (this is a little more than half the size of the object hypothesized to have led the demise of the dinosaurs).
+Comet Machholz's nucleus is 6.4 km ( about 4 miles) across (this is a little more than half the size of the object hypothesized to have led to the demise of the dinosaurs).

 Their radiant -- the point in the sky from which the Delta Aquarids appear to come from -- is the constellation Aquarius.
 The third brightest star within this constellation is called Delta.
 This star and the constellation is also where we get the name for the shower: Delta Aquarids.